kenneth-lee-ch/citibike/README.md

 * `/images/`: since we make use of a Python packaged called `keplergl` to create some geographic plots, it requires some specific setup in order to display the image properly on a jupyter notebook.
 We put the output static images into this folder and display them on jupyter notebook instead.

 * `/data/`: this folder stores all data files.
-However, this folder is empty since our data file is over 100MB (around 3.6GB), we don't include the data file as instructed.
+We do not include our main data file is over 100MB (around 3.6GB), we don't include the data file as instructed.
+We include an external data file where we can map the geographic information for our dataset based on longitude and latitude.

+	* `spatial.csv`: this file contains spatial data extracted by ArcGIS (external)

 ## How to run the code